 Click the Search icon for a field, and enter a value.

 To use advanced search options, click the Search options... button.

 To use the search results to filter the data, select Keep Only or Exclude.

 In the Flow pane, a filter icon appears above affected steps.

-In Tableau Prep Builder version 2018.3.3 and later, you can highlight everywhere a field is used in a flow, even where it originated to help you track down missing values or troubleshoot a flow when you aren't seeing the results you expect.
+In Tableau Prep, you can highlight everywhere a field is used in a flow, even where it originated to help you track down missing values or troubleshoot a flow when you aren't seeing the results you expect.

 Click on a field in the Profile pane in a cleaning step or in the Results pane in any other step type and the flow pane will highlight the path where that field is used.